 Any student wishing employment in the various departments on the IUPUI campus may apply to the Personnel Department of the Medical Center or Student Placement Office.
 Baccalaureate students who have completed the sophomore year may apply for employment in the nursing service of the University Hospitals.
-Application is made to the Associate Director or Chairman of the area where employment is desired.
+Application is made to the Nurse Recruiter or Chairman of the area where employment is desired.

-Registered nurse students who work 24 hours during the week or weekends in the University Hospitals are eligible for fee remission.
+Registered nurse students who work 24 hours per week in the University Hospitals are eligible for 50% fee remission at the undergraduate level.